 23. Bellu Cemetery

 Bellu Cemetery is the largest and most historic cemetery in Bucharest.
-It’s interesting to visit on your own, but I highly recommend doing a guided tour to learn about the history and hear all the interesting stories.
+You can wander through it on your own, but I highly recommend joining a guided tour to truly appreciate its history and hear the fascinating stories behind the elaborate tombs, monuments, and the famous Romanians buried here.

-Bucharest is a very safe city to visit, and as a solo female traveler, I never experienced any street harassment, even when walking back to my hotel late at night.
-You also won’t experience any hassle you do in very touristy destinations – no one is trying to scam you or sell you anything.
+The city is also very safe to visit.
+As a solo female traveler, I never experienced any street harassment, even when walking back to my hotel late at night.
+Unlike in many tourist-heavy destinations, you won’t have to deal with pushy touts, scams, or people trying to sell you things — which makes exploring Bucharest especially enjoyable.

 Day Trips from Bucharest

-Dracula’s Castle Full-Day Tour from Bucharest – Tour the historical heart of Transylvania at Brasov, learn about Dracula and explore Bran Castle & Peles Castle.
+Dracula’s Castle Full-Day Tour from Bucharest – Explore the historical heart of Transylvania in Brașov, visit the legendary Bran Castle (known as Dracula’s Castle), and admire the stunning Peleș Castle.

-Private Half Day Trip to Snagov Monastery & Mogosoaia – See the Snagov Monastery where Vlad the Impaler Dracula is believed to be buried and explore Mogosoaia Palace.
+Half Day Trip to Snagov Monastery & Mogosoaia – Visit Snagov Monastery, said to be the burial place of Vlad the Impaler, and explore the elegant Mogoșoaia Palace.

-If you have more time, check out these multi-day trips:
+If you have more time, consider these multi-day trips:

-3-Day Medieval Transylvania Tour – Discover Transylvania on a 3-day sightseeing tour of Sibiu, Brasov, Sinaia and more.
+3-Day Medieval Transylvania Tour – Discover Transylvania’s highlights on a 3-day tour, including Sibiu, Brașov, Sinaia, and more.

-Danube Delta – 2-Day Tour from Bucharest – Discover the natural beauty of the Danube Delta, a World Heritage Site and Europe’s second largest river delta.
+Danube Delta – 2-Day Tour from Bucharest – Explore the natural beauty of the Danube Delta, a UNESCO World Heritage Site and Europe’s second-largest river delta.

 Pin to share: